LeonarDev/Trybe/Exercises/fundamentals/block_05/5.2/readme.md

 # (5.2) JavaScript - Working with Elements

-### O objetivo desses exercícios é colocar em prática o que você acabou de aprender sobre DOM.
-Por isso, você deve fazer os exercícios utilizando apenas código JavaScript
+### The purpose of these exercises is to put into practice what you have just learned about DOM.
+Therefore, you should do the exercises using only JavaScript code

 - [x] 1.
-Adicione a tag h1 com o texto Exercício 5.2 - JavaScript DOM como filho da tag body;
+Add the h1 tag with the text Exercise 5.2 - JavaScript DOM as a child of the body tag;

 - [x] 2.
-Adicione a tag div com a classe main-content como filho da tag body;
+Add the div tag with the main-content class as a child of the body tag;

 - [x] 3.
-Adicione a tag div com a classe center-content como filho da tag div criada no passo 2;
+Add the div tag with the center-content class as a child of the div tag created in step 2;

 - [x] 4.
-Adicione a tag p como filho do div criado no passo 3 e coloque algum texto;
+Add the tag p as a child of the div created in step 3 and add some text;

 - [x] 5.
-Adicione a tag div com a classe left-content como filho da tag div criada no passo 2;
+Add the div tag with the left-content class as a child of the div tag created in step 2;

 - [x] 6.
-Adicione a tag div com a classe right-content como filho da tag div criada no passo 2;
+Add the div tag with the right-content class as a child of the div tag created in step 2;

 - [x] 7.
-Adicione uma imagem com src configurado para o valor https://picsum.photos/200 e classe small-image .
-Esse elemento deve ser filho do div criado no passo 5;
+Add an image with src set to https://picsum.photos/200 and small-image class.
+This element must be a child of the div created in step 5;

 - [x] 8.
-Adicione uma lista não ordenada com os valores de 1 a 10 por extenso como valores da lista.
-Essa lista deve ser filha do div criado no passo 6;
+Add an unordered list with values from 1 to 10 in full as list values.
+This list must be a child of the div created in step 6;

 - [x] 9.
-Adicione 3 tags h3 , todas sendo filhas do div criado no passo 2.
+Add 3 h3 tags, all children of the div created in step 2.

-### Agora que você criou muita coisa, vamos fazer algumas alterações e remoções:
+### Now that you've created a lot, let's make some changes and removals:

 - [x] 10.
-Adicione a classe title na tag h1 criada;
+Add the title class to the created h1 tag;

 - [x] 11.
-Adicione a classe description nas 3 tags h3 criadas;
+Add the description class in the 3 h3 tags created;

 - [x] 12.
-Remova o div criado no passo 5 (aquele que possui a classe left-content ).
-Utilize a função .removeChild();
+Remove the div created in step 5 (the one with the left-content class).
+Use the .removeChild () function;

 - [x] 13.
-Centralize o div criado no passo 6 (aquele que possui a classe right-content ).
-Dica: para centralizar, basta configurar o margin-right: auto do div;
+Center the div created in step 6 (the one that has the right-content class).
+Tip: to centralize, just configure margin-right: auto do div;

 - [x] 14.
-Troque a cor de fundo do elemento pai da div criada no passo 3 (aquela que possui a classe center-content ) para a cor verde;
+Change the background color of the parent element of the div created in step 3 (the one that has the center-content class) to green;

 - [x] 15.
-Remova os dois últimos elementos ( nove e dez ) da lista criada no passo 8.
+Remove the last two elements (nine and ten) from the list created in step 8.